quicwg/base-drafts/draft-ietf-quic-http.md

 ensure that both sides have a consistent view of the stream dependency tree.
 HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
-To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent on the control stream and exclusive prioritization has been removed.
+To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent as the first frame on a request stream or on the control stream and exclusive prioritization has been removed.
+HTTP/3 permits the prioritisation of requests, pushes and placeholders that each exist in separate identifier spaces.
+The HTTP/3 PRIORITY frame replaces the stream dependency field with fields that can identify the element of interest and its dependency.

 Likewise, HPACK was designed with the assumption of in-order delivery.
 A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in